 Formula, bottles and sterile water

 If your baby drinks formula, then bring more than you think you will need.
-Many airlines can provide formula but it’s never guaranteed and it may not be the brand you are used to.
-Bring your own sterile water as airlines generally can’t provide this (you can take it through security).
+Many airlines can provide formula, but it’s never guaranteed, and it may not be the brand your baby is used to.
+Bring your own sterile water, as airlines generally can’t provide this (you can take it through security).

 Snacks and baby food

-The airline will provide meals and some snacks but it’s worth bringing your own to take up a bit of time and also ensure that there is something they want to eat.
-Pouches are great for plane travel and I always pack some blueberries, crackers and sandwiches too.
+The airline will provide meals and some snacks, but it’s worth bringing your own to take up a bit of time and also ensure that there is something they want to eat.
+Pouches are great for plane travel, and I always pack some blueberries, crackers, seaweed sheets and sandwiches too.

 Dummies (if you use them)